LATEST UPDATE: Oct 20, 2025, USCIS Implementation Plan for $100k H-1B Fee Released

 Below is a breakdown of the key elements, expected impacts, clarifications, and potential risks and challenges.

-What the Proclamation Says
+What the Sep 19th Proclamation Said

 - Entry to the U.S. for H-1B workers will be restricted “except for those aliens whose petitions are accompanied or supplemented by a payment of $100,000”.*